 Project Design

-This is an observational study establishing the optimal parameters for the detection of Gastrografin in surgical fluid and stool and assessing the feasibility of a larger multicentre study investigating Gastrografin as a sensitive biomarker of AL. This feasibility study is prospective and requires patient consent for participation.
+This is a single-site, open label observational study assessing the safety of using Gastrografin for flushing of rectal tubes post surgery.
+This study will lead to establishing the optimal parameters for the detection of Gastrografin in surgical fluid and stool and assessing the feasibility of a larger multicentre study investigating Gastrografin as a sensitive biomarker of AL. This feasibility study is prospective and requires patient consent for participation.

 We propose a sample number of 10 patients in this single arm study.

+The proposed study will be performed in accordance with Good Clinical Practice (GCP) guidelines.
+The safety of participants will be monitored closely by the principal investigator and clinical team during hospital admission.

 Participants